The Star Analyser SA-100, SA-200

 Below is a real-time view of spectrum of Vega made with a Star Analyser, an 8″ SCT and a $50 webcam.
 The observing location was 4 miles from the center of a large metropolitan city.
 This spectrum was displayed in real-time with our RSpec software.
 The red line is an intensity graph of the star’s spectrum.
 The blue calibration lines show where we’d expect to see dips due to the star’s Hydrogen absorbing light.
 Notice red curve has dips exactly where the blue lines predict:

-With a diffraction grating like the Star Analyser, you can:
+With the Star Analyser, you can:

 - detect Neptune’s methane atmosphere.